Adityaakr/mega-swap/README.md

 npm run dev
 ```

-Open your browser and navigate to:
+Open your browser and navigate:
-`http://localhost:3000` or the port shown in your terminal.
+or the port shown in your terminal.

 ## 📦 Tech Stack